 One such issue, use-after-free vulnerabilities (attributed to the underlying FFmpeg library to which VLC statically links), may still exist in VLC.
 Security firm Secunia Research considers that the vulnerabilities still exist; VLC contends that the patches provided have resolved them.

 In short, VLC Android is a work in progress, but the opportunities for development are great.

 Want to know what a VLC Android developer makes in your area?
-Check out our salary calculator.
+Check out the Salary Guide From Robert Half.